josemanuel22/ISL/README.md

 (@v1.6) pkg>  activate pathToRepository/ISL
 ````

-If you want to use any utility subrepository like GANo DeepAR, make sure it's within your path.
+If you want to use any utility subrepository like GAN or DeepAR, make sure it's within your path.